Cost & Funding

 Students are encouraged to obtain their own support by applying directly to fellowship granting agencies and internal fellowships.
 In addition to the fellowships highlighted below, the following websites provide frequently updated funding information, search engines and discussion platforms to assist you:

-UCSD Office of Graduate Studies Financial Support - Provides information on UCSD teaching and research assistant employment, fellowships, traineeships, taxes, UCSD-sponsored fellowships, as well as other information helpful to students regarding their funding.
+UC San Diego Graduate Division Financial Support - Provides information on UC San Diego teaching and research assistant employment, fellowships, traineeships, taxes, UC San Diego-sponsored fellowships, as well as other information helpful to students regarding their funding.

 Science Careers - From the journal Science, provides a listing of grants, fellowships and financial support search engines.